-In ROLL mode, press Run Stop to stop waveform display; press Run Stop again to clear waveform display and restart acquisition; press SEQ to execute single sequence, it will stop automatically after completing a full screen acquisition.
+In ROLL mode, press Stop to stop waveform display; press again to clear waveform display and restart acquisition; press stop acquisition.

 ROLL mode is generally used to observe waveforms with frequencies below 5 Hz.

 ROLL mode is defaulted as open.
 When the time base is greater than 100ms, it automatically enters the ROLL mode.
 If the signal to be triggered under a large time base needs to be viewed, turn off the ROLL mode.